-- The GDPR contains a nonexhaustive list of the factors to be taken into account to ascertain whether further processing (which is not based on consent or an EU or Member State law) is compatible with the purpose for which the personal data was initially collected (Article 6(4)), including: - " Any link between the original purpose and the further processing purpose;
+- The GDPR contains a non-exhaustive list of the factors to be taken into account to ascertain whether further processing (which is not based on consent or an EU or Member State law) is compatible with the purpose for which the personal data was initially collected (Article 6(4)), including: - " Any link between the original purpose and the further processing purpose; - " The context in which the personal data was collected, in particular

-- " The context in which the personal data was collected, in particular the relationship between the data subjects and the controller: - " The nature of the personal data, in particular whether sensitive - or criminal data are processed; - " The possible consequences of the further processing for data subjects; - " The existence of appropriate safeguards, including encryption or pseudonymisation.
+- the relationship between the data subjects and the controller; - " The nature of the personal data, in particular whether sensitive or criminal data are processed; - The possible consequences of the further processing for data subjects; - " The existence of appropriate safeguards, including encryption or pseudonymisation.

 - Businesses will have to explain the legal basis for processing personal data in their privacy notices and when they respond to a data access request. - The difference between what constitutes consent and explicit consent is not clear and we await further guidance on this issue.
 However, it is evident that there will need to be a positive indication of consent to personal data being processed.
-Consent cannot be inferred from silence, pre-ticked boxes or inactivity. - The GDPR requires businesses to be able to demonstrate that consent has been given, and procedures must be in place for recording consent.
+Consent cannot be inferred from silence, pre-ticked boxes or inactivity.
+As the GDPR requires businesses to be able to demonstrate that consent has been given, procedures must be in place for recording consent.
 Businesses should also be aware that individuals shall have a stronger right to have their data deleted where consent is relied on as a legal basis for processing.

 - Businesses should review the types of data processing they are carrying out, and be clear about their legal basis for carrying it out, and document it. - Businesses should review how they are obtaining and recording consent and whether any changes are needed.
-Data subjects must be given a genuine and granular choice as to whether to consent.
 If consent is given it should be capable of being easily withdrawn.
 In particular, businesses offering online services to children should consider how to obtain parental consent and verification of such consent.
-Records of actual consent given should be maintained. - Given the heightened consent requirements, businesses should consider using consent as a legal basis only as a last resort.
-If consent is withdrawn, controllers cannot swap to another legal basis. - If personal data that is not necessary for the performance of the contract is processed on the basis of consent (e.g. profiling) it would be prudent to ensure that privacy notices clearly identify this and allow the data subject to easily refuse to provide consent. - If relying on legitimate interests to justify data processing, a record of the assessment made in relation to the balance of interests of the controller or third party and the rights of data subjects should be documented, and included in the privacy notice supplied to data subjects.
+Records of actual consent given should be maintained. - If personal data that is not necessary for the performance of the contract is processed on the basis of explicit consent (e.g. profiling) it would be prudent to ensure that privacy notices clearly identify this and allow the data subject to easily refuse to provide consent. - If relying on legitimate interests to justify data processing, a record of the assessment made in relation to the balance of interests of the controller or third party and the rights of data subjects should be documented, and included in the privacy notice supplied to data subjects.

-Privacy Notices
+6 Privacy Notices